cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* I think I'm gonna call this Version 0.1.
+Then mostly work on fixing bugs, cleaning things up, refactoring, and organizing code.
 * **Warning** Negative Padding can be dangerous.
   * Cause a crash if you also set IsVisble=False.
   * Some elements won't accept it at all or always crash.